-Gisborne's public swimming pool complex, Olympic Pool, is located on Centennial Marine Drive opposite Midway Beach surf club.
+Gisborne's public swimming pool complex - The Olympic Pool is located on Centennial Marine Drive.

 |Winter hours - 1 May to 31 August||Opening hours|

 |Monday - Friday||6am - 8pm|

 |Saturday and Sunday||8am - 6pm|

 |Public Holidays||8am - 6pm|

 |Swim and hot pool - day pass||Fee + $3.50||Fee + $3.50|